 - Implementing good practice in transparency - Implementing good practices in reporting - Assurance and effective accountability - The Council publishes an Annual Report which reports on the Council's activities for the previous financial year.
 Data in respect of transparency is published on the Council's website. - The Council's Statement of Accounts is produced and published annually in accordance with statutory requirements.
-Aligned with this is the production of the Annual Governance Statement which identifies how the Council has met it's governance reporting obligations - External Audit recommendations are reported to Audit and General Purposes Committee, following the completion of their annual audit process, follow-ups of recommendations are also reported - Internal Audit processes ensure compliance with Public Sector Internal Auditing Standards.
+Aligned with this is the production of the Annual Governance Statement which identifies how the Council has met it's governance reporting obligations.
+For 2019/20 only the deadline for completion of the audit and publication of the Statement of Accounts was delayed from the end of July to the end of November in recognition of the impact of councils response to Covid-19. - External Audit recommendations are reported to Audit and General Purposes Committee, following the completion of their annual audit process, follow-ups of recommendations are also reported - Internal Audit processes ensure compliance with Public Sector Internal Auditing Standards.
 Internal Audit recommendations are followed-up and reported to Audit and General Purposes Committee, further follow-up is planned if recommendations have not been actioned in full.